brpaz/my-linux-setup/README.md

 - [Typecatcher](https://github.com/andrewsomething/typecatcher) - Download Google webfonts on the Linux desktop
 - [Cryptomator](https://cryptomator.org/) - Free client-side encryption for your cloud files.
 - [hawkeye](https://github.com/brpaz/hawkeye) - Hawkeye is a command line GTK Application that allow to quickly open PDFs, Markkown Files, Images and Websites in a "small" window, somewhat inspired by MacOS quicklook.
-- [rhysd/Chromenu](https://github.com/rhysd/Chromenu) - Easy access to a we browser from the menubar.
 - [Clocks](https://wiki.gnome.org/Apps/Clocks) - Displays current time in multiple timezones and add it to the calendar widget on gnome shell. (need `sudo apt install gnome-clocks` to integrate with the main application)
 - [keymon](https://www.ubuntuupdates.org/package/core/cosmic/universe/base/keymon) .
 Keymon displays the pressed keyboard keys on the screen, usefull for screencasts.